Contents

 The database schema is real and the invariants live inside it, but the migration story is built for a throwaway lab, not a system of record.

 What it does not chase is throughput at scale.
-There's no sharding, no connection-pool tuning for thousands of writers, no horizontal partitioning of the ledger.
-The concurrency work proves the invariants hold under contention; it doesn't claim the single-table design would carry a production load.
+There’s no cross-node partitioning of the ledger and no connection-pool tuning for thousands of writers; the one scale lever is platform-account sharding, which spreads the hot platform rows inside the same database.
+The concurrency work proves the invariants hold under contention; it doesn’t claim the single-database design would carry a production load.

 Fixed rates, no live FX

-Credits convert to dollars at fixed, platform-set rates — never a live market.
-The Rates port supplies the buy/par/payout rates as business constants a deployment configures, not as a feed.
+Credits convert to dollars at fixed, platform-set rates, never a live market.
+The Rates port supplies the buy/par/payout rates as business constants a deployment configures.

 The reference adapter (src/adapters/rates.ts) reads three integers from config and returns them; the only currencies are CREDIT and USD, and any other pair is treated as a wiring bug that throws.
 There is no foreign-exchange source, no rate that changes between two reads, no market risk to hedge.
 A credit is worth what the platform says it’s worth, and the spread between buying and cashing out is the platform’s margin, set once.

-This keeps the money model deterministic, which is what makes the invariants checkable after every operation.
-A live FX feed would trade that determinism for realism the lab doesn't need.
+Fixed rates keep the money model deterministic — what makes the invariants checkable after every operation; a live feed would trade that for realism the lab doesn’t need.

 See also